You must have administrator rights to access this feature.

 This read-only section displays when the field is GIS Associated.
 The Geodatabase Attribute displays the Field Name of the GIS attribute the field is associated to.
 If a Library is associated to a Domain/Subtype, the Cartegraph primary field displays the Domain/Subtype property being referenced, typically Description.

 The following properties apply to Quantity fields only:

 This field determines the unit category.
 For example, Angle, Area, Mass, Percent, Time.
 This value cannot be changed once it is saved.

-Default unit applied if the user does not input a unit.
-For example, ft, mph, gal/m
+The default unit applied if the user does not input a unit.
+For example, ft, mph, gal/m.

 Units available for selection are determined by the unit Category assigned to the field.